Labradorite Properties, Meaning, Facts and Photos

 Labradorite Geological Properties

-Schiller comes from German but the precise meaning varies depending on the text you read.
-We've seen it translated as twinkle, iridescence and colour play which apparently comes from 'schillern'.
+'Schiller' comes from German, but the precise meaning varies depending on the text you read.
+I've seen it translated as twinkle, iridescence, and colour play, which apparently comes from 'schillern'.
+The meaning of 'schiller' has changed as German has evolved.

-More Labradorite Facts
+More About Labradorite

-Labradorite from the north central coast of Labrador in Canada is some of the finest in the world.
-Exceptional grade stone can also be found in Finland specifically Lapland.
+Labradorite from the north-central coast of Labrador in Canada is some of the finest in the world.
+Exceptional-grade stone can also be found in Finland, specifically Lapland.
 This material is better known as spectrolite.

-Labradorite Healing Properties
+Healing Properties of Labradorite

 It stimulates the third eye chakra, enhances psychic ability, sharpens intuition and acts as a reflective shield to protect the aura from unwanted energy.